Loop LDM includes the following functionality for both A-Series and C-Series devices:

 - Following a change to the experience (e.g. layout, question language, graphics), the Content on any device will be guaranteed up-to-date as follows:

 - If the device was offline during the update: within 30-minutes of reconnecting after the update.

 - In all other cases: no later than 8-hours from the time of the update.

-- The iStore will feature v2.2+ or higher of the “Loop Pulse” application
+- The iStore will feature the latest “Loop Pulse” application

 Detailed Explanation: The ‘updating’ of new Content is programmatically managed over a period of time following any update to control server load and maintain stability.
 Below is an example of the estimated ‘progress’ to 100% of devices (shown as 1.0) over the window time (8 hours as an upper bound).
 Devices that are offline will only be updated upon reconnection (and no later than 30-minutes after reconnection).